 LCFE makes every effort to facilitate applicants with Special Needs.
 Applicants should contact the Guidance Counselling service at the time of registration.
 The counsellors will facilitate the processing of applications for funding to the Higher Education Authority (HEA).
 The College is fully accessible to wheelchair users and there is a lift to all floors.

 LCFE endeavours to provide learning support for those experiencing difficulties with specific modules, subject to resource availability.
 This service is designed so that all learners are enabled to:

 – participate fully in the College community

 – develop in a supportive environment in which they can enhance their individuality

 LCFE/LCETB (Limerick and Clare Education and Training Board) is committed to practices which safeguard the welfare of learners, young people and vulnerable adults.
 LCETB is registered with the Garda Central Vetting Unit and will be conducting Garda Vetting on learners attending programmes where it is identified that possible interaction with children and vulnerable adults is a feature of the programme.
 Any information disclosed by the Garda Central Vetting Unit may be shared with the appropriate decision making personnel in prospective work experience organisations.
 It is the learner’s responsibility to ensure that all information is correct, as any omission will mean a delay in the processing of the application.

 English Language Assessment

-LCFE has a vibrant Learners’ Council which was established to represent the interests of the learners and to advance their rights.
-While it works within the policies and procedures of the College, it has its own constitution and maintains an independent voice for learners.
+LCFE has a vibrant Students’ Union which was established to represent the interests of the learners and to advance their rights.
+While it works within the policies and procedures of the College, it is an independent voice for learners.
 It has its own office within the campus and organises many social and cultural events throughout the academic year.
+Click here for more.